TobikoData/sqlmesh/docs/concepts/tests.md

 ## Automatic test generation

 Creating tests manually is a cumbersome and, ironically, error-prone process, especially as the number of rows and columns of the involved models grows.
-To address this, SQLMesh provides the [`create_test` command](../reference/cli.md#create_test), which can be used to automatically create tests for a given a model.
+To address this, SQLMesh provides the [`create_test` command](../reference/cli.md#create_test), which can be used to automatically create tests for a given model.

 ### Example